kosullivan91/IT-145/pseudocode/petCheckIn.md

 // ===== Pet.java =====
 class Pet(parameters):
-    DECLARE the private petType field
-    DECLARE the private petName field
-    DECLARE the private petAge field
+    DECLARE the private petType field as String DECLARE the private petName field as String DECLARE the private petAge field as int
-    DECLARE the private dogSpace field
+    DECLARE the private dogSpace field as int
-    DECLARE the private catSpace field
+    DECLARE the private catSpace field as int
-    DECLARE the private daysStay field
+    DECLARE the private daysStay field as int
-    DECLARE the private amountDue field
+    DECLARE the private amountDue field as double

     // Default Constructor
     function Pet():